 L. Craig Johnstone

-Ambassador L. Craig Johnstone is the Deputy UN High Commissioner for Refugees.
-Prior to taking over this position, he worked at The Boeing Company for more than five years as European vice president and general manager.
+Ambassador L. Craig Johnstone is the Managing Director of jSolutions, a private consulting company specializing in international problem-solving.
+Prior to this position, he served as the Deputy UN High Commissioner for Refugees after working at The Boeing Company for more than five years as European vice president and general manager.

 Ambassador Johnstone has extensive experience in both government and the private sectors.
 Appointed by President Clinton in 1994, he served as the Director (Assistant Secretary) for Resources, Plans and Policy in the Office of the Secretary of State for five years.
 Johnstone had oversight of the $20 billion International Affairs Budget and the policy planning of the International Affairs Agencies, including the Department of State.
 He remains a consultant to the Office of the Secretary of State.